Substance Use

 These mood swings can be difficult for both the person struggling with addiction as well as their friends and family members.

-Social Consequences of Drinking Alcohol Everyday
+Social and Relationship Consequences of Daily Drinking

-Excessive alcohol consumption can lead to serious social consequences.
 People who drink heavily may face issues such as:

 1. Relationship Problems